vipulnaik/diet-exercise-health/notes/2023-12-22-strained-rib.md

 skipped the strength exercises that I would normally do after returning from jogging, out of concern that the strength exercises would add to the strain.

+## 2023-12-23

+My overnight sleep was reasonably good and although I did experience the pain a few times intermittently, it was nowhere near as bad as on 2023-12-22.
+One trick I used initially for sleeping on my right side was to have my right arm directly underneath the rib so that it bore the weight and reduced the stress on the rib.

+After waking up on 2023-12-23, I was abe to carry out my day as usual without being obviously hindered by the rib strain; I noticed the rib strain only a couple of times intermittently.